SiriusXM Satellite Radio (info for techies)

 - reinstalling the antenna connector will cause audio to return in 2 seconds

-- I believe the STARMATE is always trying to stuff the digital output
+- It appears that the STARMATE is always trying to stuff the digital output

 buffer with time-tagged content from various sources so the listener never